-In 1999, after the peculiar period of «Dance Club» compilations (the dark side of french music), I bought my first personal computer with Pentium CPU, the software LightWave 3D, and the camera Fujifilm MX-1700, one of the first digital camera available on the mainstream market.
-Thanks this new combinaison of technics, I made my first tests on 3D, many videos including photo-animations in stop-motion (photos taken with a “high-speed serial pictures” function) and several other musical slideshows made with photographs taken day-to-day.
+In 1999, after the peculiar period of «Dance Club» compilations (one of the dark side of French music), I bought my first personal computer with Pentium CPU, the software LightWave 3D, and the camera Fujifilm MX-1700, one of the first tiny digital camera available for mass market.
+Thanks this new combination of techniques, I made my first videos and first tests on 3D, photo-animations in stop-motion (photos taken with a “high-speed serial pictures” function) and several other musical slideshows made with photographs taken day-to-day.
 In the following years, the daily life of my friends and family became the main topics of my video production.
 Watch all the videos.

 2001 – Nan Goldin exhibition in Paris (Centre Pompidou)

 © Centre Pompidou 2001, Photography : Nan Goldin (c) Nan Goldin Studio

 In 2001, I discovered the work of Nan Goldin during a retrospective orginazed by Le Centre Georges Pompidou in Paris (Le feu follet, 11th October – 10th December 2001).
 Second bigger aesthetic shock.
 Fully hypnotised, I went to the exhibition several times, to watch (and re-watch) photos and slideshows.
 As a tribute to Nan Goldin, I made a special slideshow named « Ballad of Sexual Independency ».

 2001 – Vjing at Nouveau Casino & La Java (Paris)